 Save Ballona Wetlands from Massive Bulldozing

 Activists fought for over twenty years to save the rare freshwater habitat of Ballona Wetlands Ecological Reserve, home to many endangered and imperiled species.
-Now the California Department of Fish and Wildlife (CDFW), backed by Wall Street’s Playa Capital LLC's mega-development, plans to bulldoze the Ballona Wetlands and flood it with saltwater, which will kill the plants and animals who live there.
+Now the California Department of Fish and Wildlife (CDFW) plans to bulldoze the Ballona Wetlands and flood it with saltwater, which will kill the plants and animals who live there.
 We can’t let this happen!

 Instead of restoring the freshwater habitat, the CDFW intends to create a full tidal saltwater bay, which Ballona Wetlands has not been for thousands of years.
 Its plans include demolishing existing levees and bulldozing out a massive embayment resulting in the destruction of habitat that currently is in equilibrium and supports many species of endangered and imperiled species such as Belding’s Savannah sparrow, Lewis’ evening primrose, burrowing owl, and California legless lizard.
 The plan would destroy underlying freshwater aquifers and allow for polluted upstream water and trash to be released into this fragile ecosystem.